Medical expert of the article

 - Increased fatigue or weakness

-- Cough with a lot of mucus yellow or green
+- Cough with a lot of yellow or green mucus

-- Increased dyspnea, shortness of breath, wheezing
+- Increased shortness of breath, difficulty breathing, wheezing

-- Symptoms worsen after seven days of illness
+- Symptoms worsen after seven days of illness.

 - Pain or swelling of the eyes